Grand Indonesia Shopping Town: Entertainments

-Crossroads Of The World
+Crossroads of the World

-Grand Indonesia formerly features an area called Crossroads Of The World, created by Legacy Entertainment.
+Grand Indonesia formerly features an area called Crossroads of the World, created by Legacy Entertainment.
 In this area there are 4 districts namely Entertainment District, Fashion District, Garden District and Market District.
-In 2011, the 2nd floor of Market District and half of the portion of Garden District were replaced with Toys Kingdom and Ace Hardware.
+In 2011, the 2nd floor of Market District and half of the portion of Garden District were replaced with Toys Kingdom and Azko.
 In 2013, many of the district's decorations and elements were removed to make spaces for tenants.
-And in 2017 Crossroad Of The World was fully removed from the mall's image and only half of Entertainment District, Fashion District and the 2nd Floor of Garden District still intact in the mall.
+And in 2017 Crossroad of the World was fully removed from the mall's image and only half of Entertainment District, Fashion District and the 2nd Floor of Garden District still intact in the mall.

 Dancing Fountain

 Grand Indonesia also features a musical fountain show named "Dancing Fountain" (formerly named "Fountain Show" before 2017) that is located in Fountain Atrium West Mall level 3A and 5 that was themed in Rockefeller Center which is located in New York City.
 The songs featured in Dancing Fountain are Theme From New York New York, visitors can also find several variations of shows ranging from Andrew Lloyd Webber Medley and Rhapsody In Blue which are played all the time while Trans Siberian Orchestra Christmas and Sleigh Ride are played from November to January.
 Formerly there was a Chinese New Year song that was played from February to March but since 2011, the song has been discontinued.
 Dancing Fountain is shown every 3 hours on weekends and public holidays starting at 2, 5, and 8.
 The fountain is made by a fountain company from Florida, United States, name "Waltzing Waters".

 Grand Indonesia uses Waltzing Waters type with 9 Section models.
-Another thing that makes it unique is that Grand Indonesia is the only Waltzing Waters in Indonesia.
+It is the only Waltzing Waters in Indonesia.